-This part of the outer ring of the Geneva Basin is a uniformly strong (24 channels) conductor traversing eleven or so flight lines.
+The Radon Lake conductor forms part of the outer ring of the Geneva Basin, is uniformly strong (24 channels) and traverses eleven or so flight lines.
 It dips very slightly to the northwest (88 degrees) and lies in an area of radon gas anomalies found by earlier investigators.

-Some inversion modeling was done on Lines 3110 and 3130 and produced conductive plates dipping as expected steeply to the west.
+Some inversion modeling was done on Lines 3110 and 3130 and produced conductive plates dipping as expected, steeply to the west.
 But they forecast depths of 250 to 300 metres which is believed to be erroneous.
 These are more likely to be at basement surface which is found at 10 to 26 metres from earlier drilling.